agrogeophy/2nd_agrogeophysics_seminar/interactive_session/readme.md

 1. How to encourage the emergence of standards in Agrogeophysics?
 2. How to build a library of robust/reusable pedophysical relationships?
 3. How to encourage the use of geophysics in interdisciplinary studies?

+## Links

+Link to the streamlit app
+Link to catalog submission